The Facts About HIPAA and Email/SMS Communication With Patients

 Considering that many email addresses are shared with spouses, it’s best practice to avoid sensitive information whenever possible.

-Patient identifiers to avoid when communicating with patients via email and SMS.
+Patient identifiers to avoid when communicating with patients via email/SMS:

-Patients “ideally” need to authenticate who they are before gaining access to PHI.
-So if you’re going to send PHI, it’s best to send a secure message via a patient portal or a secure HIPAA compliant email messaging service (where a login is required).
+Patients should “ideally” authenticate who they are before gaining access to PHI.
+So if you’re going to send PHI, it’s best to send it via secure message through a patient portal or HIPAA compliant email messaging service (where a login is required).
 Encourage patients to protect their devices/computers with passwords and enable an automatic logoff.
-Create an advertising campaign to make patients aware of security concerns and force password changes every six months.
+Create an advertising campaign to make patients aware of security concerns, and require password changes every six months.

-It’s always best practice to use the bare minimum patient identifiers and other sensitive content in all messages you send to a patient.
-Seek documented patient consent before contacting patients by HIPAA compliant email messaging or SMS, and inform them of any privacy issues, and keep a record of this acceptance.
+It’s always best practice to use the bare minimum of patient identifiers and other sensitive content in all messages you send to a patient.
+Seek documented patient consent before contacting patients by HIPAA compliant email messaging or SMS, inform them of any privacy issues, and keep a record of this acceptance.
 This is commonly referred to as an “opt-in agreement.”
-Include a disclaimer regarding patient privacy in all communication, or when sending an SMS (where limited characters are available), be sure patients have already opted-in to receive HIPAA compliant text messages.
+Include a disclaimer regarding patient privacy in all communication; when sending an SMS (where limited characters are available), be sure patients have already opted-in to receive HIPAA compliant text messages.

 Allow alternative options for communication upon patient request.
 Make these options visible in the email or SMS text message body.
-Give the patient the option to unsubscribe from email and/or SMS communication and respect any opt-out requests.
-If you have multiple patient engagement solutions that are sending out SMS and email communication to patients, you may need to manually update each system to reflect the patient’s updated communication preferences.
+Allow the patient to unsubscribe from email and/or SMS communication and respect any opt-out requests.
+Suppose you have multiple patient engagement solutions that are sending out SMS and email communication to patients.
+In that case, you may need to manually update each system to reflect the patient’s updated communication preferences.

 Any covered entity should be communicating ePHI using encryption technology.
-A covered entity can encrypt its end of the email transport, but it’s impossible to ensure the email’s security once it leaves the organization’s email server.
+A covered entity can encrypt its end of the email transport, but it’s impossible to ensure the email’s security once it leaves the organization’s server.
 To encrypt email communication completely, the patient would need to use a HIPAA compliant email messaging service or secure patient messaging software that supports HIPAA-level encryption.
-Therefore, it is recommended to send messages to patients that are retrieved in a patient portal or other password-protected secure messaging service.
+Therefore, it’s best to send messages to patients that must be retrieved in a patient portal or other password-protected secure messaging service.